chromatone/chromatone.center/README.md

 [![NPM Version and link to npmjs.com](https://img.shields.io/npm/v/use-chromatone)](https://www.npmjs.com/package/use-chromatone)

-A collection of sound analysis and synthesis tools along with other useful media instruments to experiment with.
+I'm maintaining an open-source collection of sound analysis and synthesis tools along with other useful media instruments to experiment with.
 All in a form of convenient NPM package you can use in any JS project, both SSR and client-side.
 Ideal tool for modern audio researchers, educators and their students as we abstract all the low level details into simple building blocks that can be used for prototyping and concept verification.

 [Chromatone composables](./use/README.md)